johbry17/Crime-in-Baltimore/README.md

 The Jupyter Notebook main.ipynb analyzes the relationship between crime and time in Baltimore from 1 January 2012 to 2 September 2017, looking at it from blah blah blah

-A written summary of the major findings is included... blah... blah... blah...
+A written summary of the major findings is included

 ## Usage